diana-heredia/diana-heredia.github.io/index.markdown

 invisible: true
 permalink:
 ---
-I'm a History Ph.D student at the University of Texas at Austin.
-My current research focuses on the circulation of material culture and lay knowledge in local communities from New Spain.
-I have a B.Sc in Biology from the National Autonomous University of Mexico (UNAM) and have specialized since 2012 in the history of science.
+I am a Ph.D candidate in the Department of History at the University of Texas at Austin.
+I was originally trained as a biologist in Mexico (B.Sc.
+Biology, UNAM) and have specialized in the history of science and colonialism since 2012.
+My current research uses dye cultivation and commerce as a lens to explore early modern Hispanic extractivism, knowledge production, and material culture.